Bassab03/mcfunction/README.md

 - the line is not being highlighted
   - Atom limits the number of characters per line that can be highlighted.
 You can install [this package](https://atom.io/packages/grammar-token-limit) to change this limit.
 This will affect performance.

+# Issue Reporting
+If you find an issue, no matter how small, please create an issue!
+There may be many things missing from the data files.

 # Alternative packages:
 - mcfunction (the original package.
 It works, but is not maintained and is out of date.)
 - mcfunction-novum (A very good alternative, updated frequently)